florib779/Roon/_drafts/debian-roon-server.md

 #### Web-GUI

-* rclone rcd --rc-web-gui --rc-addr=rock:5572 --rc-user USER --rc-pass PASSWORD
+* `rclone rcd --rc-web-gui --rc-addr=IP:5572 --rc-user USER --rc-pass PASSWORD # Has to be the IP address, NOT the hostname`

 ### Links